Undecidability of the Spectral Gap (full version): Introduction

 \begin{definition}[Gapless] We say that a family $\{H^{\Lambda(L)}\}$ of Hamiltonians, as described above, characterises a gapless system if there is a constant $c>0$ such that for all $\varepsilon>0$ there is an $L_0\in\mathbb{N}$ so that for all $L>L_0$ any point in $[\lambda_0(H^{\Lambda(L)}),\lambda_0(H^{\Lambda(L)})+c]$ is within distance $\varepsilon$ from $\spec H^{\Lambda(L)}$. \end{definition}

 Note that gapped is not defined as the negation of gapless; there are systems that fall into neither class.
 The reason for choosing such strong definitions is to deliberately avoid ambiguous cases (such as systems with degenerate ground states).
-A Hamiltonian that is gapped or gapless according to these definitions should be recognised as such throughout the literature.
 Our constructions will allow us to use these strong definitions, because we are able to guarantee that each instance falls into one of the two classes.
-Indeed, we could further strengthen the definition of ``gapless'' without changing our undecidability results or their proofs, below, by demanding that $c=c(L)$ grows with $L$ so that $\lim_{L\rightarrow\infty}c(L)=\infty$.
+Indeed, we could further strengthen the definition of \keyword{gapless} without changing our undecidability results or their proofs, below, by demanding that $c=c(L)$ grows with $L$ so that $\lim_{L\rightarrow\infty}c(L)=\infty$.